 Let’s say that you have opened an account with Winner Sports and you have deposited £100.
 This means you get a 100% bonus, an extra £100.
 You are paying £100 in, but you now have £200 to play with.

 As we discussed earlier in this article, you can’t cash the bonus immediately.
 The number of times you must turnover (bet) your bonus before you can withdraw it as cash varies from bookmaker to bookmaker.
 Some demand a single turnover, meaning you must bet the total of your bonus just once, while others demand you turnover your bonus a number of times.
 The fewer times you must turnover your bonus, the better.
 Having to bet your bonus upwards of five times can have a big impact on the amount you will be left with to withdraw as cash after your turnover is complete.
 With each round of betting you are not only risking your bonus (even if betting conservatively) but more importantly, bookmaker commission will eat into your bonus.
 So again, the fewer times you must turnover your bonus, the better.
 It’s also important to note the minimum odds you must bet when turning over your bonus.
 The majority of bookmakers have odds of 1.50 set as the minimum.

-In the case of Bet365 you must bet the total of your bonus 3 times, meaning you need a total turnover of £600.
+In this case, let's say that Winner Sports demands that you must bet the total of your bonus 3 times, meaning you need a total turnover of £600.
 As you can also not bet odds below 1.50, the risk of losing the entire bonus would be relatively high in the traditional way.

 Pick your bet

-Now you bet with Bet365, betting on a Southampton home win against West Ham.
+Now you bet with Winner, betting on a Southampton home win against West Ham.

-You see Southampton are at odds of 1.75 to win the match at Bet365.
+You see Southampton are at odds of 1.75 to win the match at Winner Sports.
 So you bet the entire £200 (our deposit plus bonus) on this result at these odds for a total return of £350, a profit of £150 should Southampton win.

 ...and bet the opposite with Matchbook